johnnoone/genuine/docs/index.md

 user = build(User)
 ```

+Defining factories allows you to reuse them everywhere in your tests.

-Using factories, you can also defines multiple traits for the same model object:
+But that's not all. instances sometimes have to be like this or like that.
+Factories allow you to also define different traits for the same model object:

 ```python
 with define_factory(User) as factory: